mgeitz/albumfs/README.md

 # AlbumFS

-## A key encrypted LSB steganography PNG album filesystem in user space
+## A key encrypted LSB steganography PNG album filesystem in user space for Linux

 Create, access, and modify a key encrypted LSB steganography filesystem in user space using a directory of PNG images.
 Filesystem state is only preserved after safely closing the filesystem via unmount or Ctrl+C.  A filesystem may only use images with the same dimensions as the root image provided.